 c) Balanced costs (LAN versus attached stations)

-The proposed revision to 802.15.5 will be developed with the aim that the route handling costs will be a very small fraction of the cost of the target applications.
+The proposed new standard in 802.15 will be developed with the aim that the route handling costs will be a very small fraction of the cost of the target applications.

 2. COMPATIBILITY